ichesnokov/ichesnokov.github.io/cv.md

       As a result of that several major and some smaller bugs were fixed, translation-related processes were clarified and the amount of bugreports has lowered significantly.
+    - Played a significant role initiating the use of Test::Class::Moose for testing and DBIx::Class as a database interaction layer in the company.
+    - Having passed Professional Scrum Master training, played the primary role establishing Scrum processes in the product team of 4 developers (including myself) and a Product Owner.

 ### All Around the World